akiva-capital-holdings/pairwyse-dsl/docs/agreement/MultiTranche.md

 function _setEnterRecord() internal
 ```

+_If DEPOSITS_DEADLINE hasn't passed, then to enter the MultiTranche contract:
+1. Understand how much USDC a user wants to deposit
+2. Transfer USDC from the user to the MultiTranche
+3. Mint WUSDC to the user's wallet in exchange for his/her USDC_

 ### _setDepositRecord

 ```solidity
 function _setDepositRecord() internal
 ```

-_To enter the MultiTranche contract:
+_If DEPOSITS_DEADLINE is passed to deposit USDC to MultiTranche:
-1. Understand how much USDC a user wants to deposit
+1. Deposit all collected on MultiTranche USDC to Compound.
-2. Transfer USDC from the user to the MultiTranche
-3. Mint WUSDC to the user's wallet in exchange for his/her USDC_
+   As a result MultiTranche receives cUSDC tokens from Compound
+2. Remember the deposit time in DEPOSIT_TIME variable_

 ### _setWithdrawRecord